oppahansi/Legacy-WoW-Talent-Calculator-Issues/README.md

 ## Reporting an issue

 Go to the [issue tab](https://github.com/oppahansi/Classic-WoW-Talent-Calculator-Issues/issues) and create an issue.
-Please provide screenshots when possible and a clear description of your issue.
+Please provide screenshots when possible and a clear issue description.